-As part of the phased approach, the proposals in this Exposure Draft extend the applicability of the Conceptual Framework from these for-profit entities to include private sector and public sector not-for-profit entities (with some exceptions).
-The proposals are expected to bring a majority of Australian entities under the aegis of the same conceptual framework documents for guiding and developing accounting policies.
+As part of the phased approach, this Exposure Draft proposes, with some exceptions, to extend the applicability of the Conceptual Framework from these for-profit entities to include private sector and public sector not-for-profit entities.
+The proposals are expected to bring a majority of Australian entities under the aegis of the same conceptual framework documents for guiding the development of accounting policies.

-In conjunction with the proposals to extend application of the Conceptual Framework to not-for-profit entities, the Exposure Draft includes proposed amendments to the Conceptual Framework that the AASB considers necessary so that the pronouncement can - with regard to not-for-profit entities - meet its intended purpose of assisting:
+In conjunction with its proposals to extend application of the Conceptual Framework to not-for-profit entities, this Exposure Draft includes proposed amendments to the Conceptual Framework that the AASB considers necessary so that the pronouncement can - with regard to not-for-profit entities - meet its intended purpose of assisting:

-- (a) the AASB to develop Standards that are based on consistent concepts; - (b) preparers to develop consistent accounting policies when no Standard applies to a particular transaction or other event, or when a Standard allows a choice of accounting policy; and - (c) all parties to understand and interpret the Standards.
+- (a) the AASB to develop Standards based on consistent concepts; - (b) preparers to develop consistent accounting policies when no Standard applies to a particular transaction or other event, or when a Standard allows a choice of accounting policy; and - (c) all parties to understand and interpret the Standards.

-In addition to superseding the Framework for the Preparation and Presentation of Financial Statements, when applicable, the Conceptual Framework also supersedes SAC 1 Definition of the Reporting Entity.
-This Exposure Draft also proposes changes to AASB 1057 Application of Australian Accounting Standards to extend the applicability of Australian Accounting Standards to more not-for-profit entities on advent of the reporting entity concept formerly set out in SAC 1 no longer being valid for many not-for-profit entities.
+In addition to superseding the Framework for the Preparation and Presentation of Financial Statements, when applicable, the Conceptual Framework also supersedes Statement of Accounting Concepts SAC 1 Definition of the Reporting Entity.
+This Exposure Draft also proposes changes to AASB 1057 Application of Australian Accounting Standards to extend the applicability of Australian Accounting Standards to more not-for-profit entities with the reporting entity concept set out in SAC 1 ceasing to be valid for many not-for-profit entities.

-These proposals are made in furtherance of the AASB's work to improve the quality of reporting by Australian entities as part of its staged review of the Australian financial reporting framework.
-In 2018, following earlier research conducted and recognising feedback received on its agenda consultation, the AASB added a project to its standard-setting work programme to review its financial reporting framework for Australian entities.
-The primary project driver was to address the stakeholder concern that the reporting entity concept, long embedded into the Australian accounting framework, was not working as originally envisaged.
-Rather, there remained a large population of Australian entities preparing special purpose financial statements, rather than the general purpose financial statements that facilitate comparability of financial reporting for entities of similar economic circumstances.
+These proposals are made in furtherance of the AASB's work to improve the quality of reporting by Australian entities as part of its staged review of the Australian financial reporting framework (which included ITC 39).
+In 2018, following earlier research conducted and recognising feedback received on its agenda consultation, the AASB added a project to its standard-setting work program to review its financial reporting framework for Australian entities.
+The primary project driver was to address the stakeholder concern that the reporting entity concept, long embedded into the Australian financial reporting framework, was not working as originally envisaged.
+Rather, there remained a large population of Australian entities preparing special purpose financial statements, instead of the general purpose financial statements that facilitate comparability of financial reporting for entities in similar economic circumstances.